These Three Short Phrases Summarize Our Identity

 The God we serve is Father, Son, and Holy Spirit – three in one and one in three:

-He is our creator and provider: a great and mighty God, sovereign over all.
+We believe that God the Father reigns with providential care over humans and human history.
+He is our Creator and Provider: a great and mighty God, sovereign over all.

 Beyond the above, here are some of the major points in our faith: